We are focused on prioritizing the health and safety of our delivery partners, diners, and restaurant partners.

 Face coverings are recommended, but not required.

 While delivering Grubhub orders, it is required that you wear a mask or face covering.
-The mask or face covering must meet CDC guidelines and properly covers your mouth and nose to help stop the spread of COVID-19.
-You can order PPE, including masks, from our online shop every 30 days or you can create a homemade cloth face-covering following these CDC instructions.
+The mask or face covering must meet CDC guidelines and properly cover your mouth and nose to help stop the spread of COVID-19.
+You can order PPE, including masks, from our online shop every 14 days or you can create a homemade cloth face-covering following these CDC instructions.

 In addition to this requirement and based on guidance from the Centers for Disease Control and Prevention (CDC), we recommend taking the following protective measures given the concern about Coronavirus (COVID-19).